Simeonedef/Galaxy-Image-Gen/training/README.md

 This directory contains jupyter notebooks used to train the various methods we used.

 #### Generative models
 Both of these models require datasets to be generated using two scripts.
-The first one generates galaxy patches, and is not included in the submission.
-In the scripts directory, run `python galaxy_patches.py`.
+The first one generates galaxy patches, and is mentioned in the main README file.
+If you have not alreadu, please in the scripts directory, run `python galaxy_patches.py`.

 **The files for the second one are already included.
 If necessary**, to generate these, in the analysis directory, run `python generate_cluster_information_file.py --dataset labeled --background_threshold 5 --min_score 2` followed by `python generate_cluster_information_file.py --dataset scored --background_threshold 5 --min_score 2`.
 These both take some time.